fvpmtinoco/.NetSimpleAuctioneer/README.md

 ### **1. Separation of Vehicle Addition with Unified Entity for Storage**
 Vehicles are added through separate endpoints for each type (e.g., `AddTruck`, `AddSedan`), while all vehicle data is stored in a single `Vehicle` entity that includes both common and specific properties.
-For this purpose a relational database (PostgreSQL) was chosen for simplicity, with Dapper used for validation queries and search functionality, due to its efficiency with relational data.
+For this purpose a relational database (PostgreSQL) was chosen for simplicity.
 Tried to establish a clear separation of concerns, allowing the application layer to remain unchanged if the data persistence model is switched.

   ##### Benefits:
   - **Separate Endpoints**: Each vehicle type has its own endpoint, ensuring only relevant fields are sent.